 Close all other tabs and operations running on your device and on your Internet connection.

 If possible, hard connect to your internet instead of using Wi-Fi.

-Instead of screen-sharing, import images and PDFs.
+Instead of screen-sharing, send documents and images by email.

 Turn your camera off and try using only audio.

 Sessions are most productive when students have relevant assignment guidelines, drafts, and course materials.
 Digital copies of assignments, readings, and drafts can be screenshared.